samdravitzki/samdravitzki/README.md

 # dravitzki.com
 The idea of this app is to have a single place I can experiment and publish various small projects focused around learning to build fun and original interactive experiences (games)

-They say the first 10 games you make are not going to be good, this is is a place for me to learn and experiement and learn the kind of skills to make unique fun interactive things
+They say the first 10 games you make are not going to be good, this is is a place for me to learn and experiment and learn the kind of skills to make unique fun interactive things

 # Projects

-The status of the project is indicated by the following a trtaffic light system where...
+The status of the project is indicated by the following a traffic light system where...
 * ⚪ = not started
 * 🔴 = abandoned
 * 🟡 = in progress
 * 🟢 = complete

-## Simple snake 🟡
+## Simple snake 🟢
 ### Brief
-I want to understand what it takes to publish a working interactive experiement, so I am going to begin really simple with an implementation of snake and then try do something orginal with it
+I want to understand what it takes to publish a working interactive experiment, so I am going to begin really simple with an implementation of snake and then try do something orginal with it

 ### Scope
 The implementation of snake doesn't have to be anything special but there has to be some kind of original twist